dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The last improvement step consists of two important improvements.

 The first is an extremely simple dependency tracking (no graphs or partial orders) that considerably reduces aborts.
-When a j-transaction aborts, its write-set is marked ABORTED.
-Since **MVCC** already supports the ABORTED mark, any higher-index k-transaction reading from a location in this write-set will delay until the j-transaction completes re-executing.
+When a j-transaction aborts, its write-set is marked `ABORTED`.
+Since **MVCC** already supports the `ABORTED` mark, any higher-index k-transaction reading from a location in this write-set will delay until the j-transaction completes re-executing.

 The second one increases re-validation parallelism.
-When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked ABORTED, `ValidTo` is decreased again when the re-execution completes.
+When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked `ABORTED`, `ValidTo` is decreased again when the re-execution completes.

-The final scheduling algorithm S-4, that supports interleaved execution/validation and dependency managements utilizing ABORTED tagging, is captured in full in under one page as follows:
+The final scheduling algorithm S-4, that supports interleaved execution/validation and dependency managements utilizing `ABORTED` tagging, is captured in full in under one page as follows:

 ## **S-4:**